csvprobotica/Rizitos_2025/README.md

 Below is the list of parts we used to assemble our self-driving vehicle:

-* OSOYOO Basic Board for Arduino (Fully compatible with Arduino UNO R3) – Quantity: 1
+* Basic Board for Arduino (Fully compatible with Arduino UNO R3) – Quantity: 1
-*	OSOYOO Motor Shield V1.1 – Quantity: 1
+*	Motor Shield V1.1 – Quantity: 1
 *	MG90S Servo Motor – Quantity: 1
 *	Voltage Meter – Quantity: 1
 *	Tracking Sensor – Quantity: 1